You don’t need a $300/month subscription to get solid SEO results. I’ve seen it firsthand.

 - Track click-through rates and improve titles

 Pro tip: Use Search Console data to find keywords you rank on page 2 for.
-These are often the easiest wins for improving traffic.
+These are usually the easiest wins for improving traffic.

 My recommended combinations: